-The company uses cash resources to finance its operations.
-The company ensures that it has sufficient financing facilities available through cash flow generated from operating activities or from company borrowings, if required, to meet its projected funding requirements.
+The company ensures that it has sufficient financing facilities available through cash flow generated from operating activities and banking facilities to meet its projected short and medium term funding requirements and avails of market interest rates.
+It has not entered into any long term borrowing arrangements.